 Congratulations 4-H Application, Resume, Interview Essay Contest Winners!

-In May, June, and July, Regan Gage and Jordan Jakubielski submitted applications, resumes, and essays, and practiced interviewing with several local Human Resource Officers, and a 4-H volunteer.
+In 2018, Regan Gage and Jordan Jakubielski submitted applications, resumes, and essays, and practiced interviewing with several local Human Resource Officers, and a 4-H volunteer.
 At 4-H Congress, they interviewed with judges.
 Their overall scores for all parts of the competition won them both a trip to National 4-H Congress in Atlanta in November.

 ARIE is a state level competition, as well as a wonderful way to practice and prepare for college and job interviews, applications, resumes, and essays.
 Active 4-H’ers who are 11 and older (age determined as of January 1 of the current program year) are invited to participate in the ARIE program.
 For ages, 11-13, the process is just practice.
 Youth in this age group submit a simple application and take part in the interview.
 Youth ages 14 and up take part in the competition.

 This program prepares youth for real-world experiences in completing applications and submitting resumes for jobs, intern positions or college, and participating in scholarship, college and job interviews.
 The program is used to select the delegates to attend national level 4-H program including: